-The following information should be included at the beginning of your business plan, or in the text of the email to which your business plan is attached:
+Please include the following logistical information for the MCN on either the cover page of your plan, or the in the text of the email to which your business plan is attached:

 - Company name

 - Name(s) of the lead contact individual(s), and email and telephone contact information.